Writing Center Conferences

 Writing as a graduate student can be distinct from writing as an undergraduate.
 For this reason, the writing center asks that graduate students make appointments with graduate writing assistants.
 Grad writing assistants are typically more aware of the types of documents graduate students must produce, and they know first-hand about the challenges (and joys) of writing in graduate school.

-Graduate student may make 1 appointment per week and up to 8 appointments per semester.
+Graduate student may make up to 2 appointments per week.

 Thesis and Dissertation Services